How to Handle Angry Customer Calls in a Call Center?

 Apart from the above-mentioned tips, using technology can help agents better handle customer calls.
 Nowadays, technology offers a solution to every problem.
 This includes dealing with angry and displeased customers.

-For example, call center software tools with live monitoring and call recording features are beneficial for managers to guide agents on how to effectively handle angry customers with the right tone of voice.
+For example, call center software tools with live monitoring and call recording features are beneficial for call center managers to guide agents on how to effectively handle difficult customers with the right tone of voice.

 The tool can also be used to proactively provide solutions and resolve their problem.
 You can use a skill-based routing feature for better productivity and fast solutions.